lazarocaceres/camila-ballet/README.md

 - **Bots vs. Humans**
     - Bots get canonical content without user-bound redirects; humans may get 307s for locale alignment.
+    - Bots are not normalized on `?lang`; only the default-locale prefix is canonicalized.

 - **Safety**
     - Locale cookie is `SameSite=Lax`, `Secure` on HTTPS, **not** `HttpOnly` by design.